carlosmaniero/pygamii/docs/tutorial/scene.md

 By default, scene contains 80x23 chars.
 When 80 is the num of cols and 23 the number of rows.

-Now we will go the `game.py`:
+Now, you can run the `game.py`:

     $ python game.py

-You will see your console be cleaned.
-And a cursor in the 24 row.
+You'll see your console be cleaned.